gabrielcammany/Hangman/PhaseOne/README.md

 and the excessive image processing the phone did, messed it up)

-The paper covering the EPROM is used to protect data integrity, as they are erased with ultra-violet light and in some cases data gets corrupted even with normal lighting.
+The paper covering the EPROM is used to protect data integrity, as they are erased with ultra-violet light and in some cases, data gets corrupted even with normal lighting.

 ![ScreenShot](images/PhaseOne.jpg)